ngocp-0847/agent-kit/README.md

 **Target options:**
 - `cursor` - Creates `.cursor/` directory structure for Cursor IDE
-- `github-copilot` - Creates `.github/copilot-instructions.md` and related structure for GitHub Copilot
+- `github-copilot` - Creates `.github/copilot-instructions.md` and related structure for GitHub Copilot.
+Skills are created in `.claude/skills/` for automatic discovery by GitHub Copilot Agent Skills
 - `windsurf` - Creates `.windsurf/` directory with rules and workflows for Windsurf
 - `kiro` - Creates `.kiro/steering/` directory with steering files for Kiro